mdn/content/files/en-us/web/css/css_flexible_box_layout/controlling_ratios_of_flex_items_along_the_main_axis/index.md

 ### Is there available space?

-Items can't grow without positive free space, and they won't shrink unless there is negative free space.
+Items can only grow if there is positive free space, and they won't shrink unless there is negative free space.

 - If we add up the widths of all the items (or heights if working in a column), is that total **less** than the total width (or height) of the container?
 If so, there will be positive free space, and `flex-grow` will come into play.
 - If we add up the widths of all the items (or heights if working in a column), is that total **more** than the total width (or height) of the container?
 If so, there will be negative free space, and `flex-shrink` will come into play.